Shekhar-Gudepu/Backorder-Prediction/README.md

 |   EasyEnsemble   |   0.93  |  0.17  |    0.06   |  0.86  |     0.09     |

-Based on the above performance table, Random Forest trained on undersampled data seems to perform well on the data and can be used for predicting backorders in realtime.
+Based on the above performance table, Random Forest trained on undersampled data performed well on the data and can be used for predicting backorders in realtime.